-With the incorporation of the county, the Broward Sheriff's Office was formed to service all areas outside the few towns that existed at that time.
+With the incorporation of the county, BSO was formed to service all areas outside the few towns that existed at that time.
 The early history of actual operations during the first years of service is limited.
 A. W. Turner, a local county businessman, was elected as the first sheriff in 1915 with 295 votes and served until 1925.
 After he won the election, the Fort Lauderdale Sentinel proclaimed that Turner was "one of the best men for the place.
 He does not drink [and] is a man of the very best habits."
-His staff was small and his men bore scarce resemblance to the highly trained professionals of today.
-Popular with residents, Turner won election as Broward County sheriff four times.
-Paul C. Bryan replaced Sheriff Turner in 1925, but served only two years when Turner was re-elected into office for another four-year term.
+His staff was small, and his men bore scarce resemblance to the highly-trained professionals of today.
+Popular with residents, Turner won elections as Broward County sheriff four times.
+Paul C. Bryan replaced Sheriff Turner in 1925 but served only two years when Turner was re-elected into office for another four-year term.

-In 1931, Walter R. Clark was the next elected Sheriff of Broward County.
-Sheriff Turner, who had lost in the Democratic primary to Clark, took out a newspaper ad to endorse Clark, because, in his words, "I have every reason to believe that he is a man of unquestionable character..."
+In 1931, Walter R. Clark was the next elected sheriff of Broward County.
+Sheriff Turner, who had lost in the democratic primary to Clark, took out a newspaper ad to endorse Clark because, in his words, "I have every reason to believe that he is a man of unquestionable character..."
 As with A. W. Turner, Sheriff Clark was replaced only to retake the office two years later.
 In 1939, Eddie Lee, a former semi-professional catcher with the Fort Lauderdale Tarpons and chief district dispatcher with the Florida Power and Light Company served the two-year term of office.
 Lee was a sheriff focused on eliminating bootlegging and gambling within the county.

 Appointed by Governor Fuller Warren in 1950, Sheriff Amos Hall presided over an administration of valuable change and growth.
 Hall was a trailblazer who made decisions that were unpopular at the time, but ultimately correct.
-Shortly after taking office the sheriff hired BSO's first black deputy, James s, Jr. Although removed by another, more conservative, sheriff in 1958, Deputy Primous would return in 1962 and work the remainder of his professional career with BSO.
+Shortly after taking office, the sheriff hired BSO's first black deputy, James Primous, Jr. Although removed by another, more conservative, sheriff in 1958, Deputy Primous would return in 1962 and work the remainder of his professional career with BSO.
 Sheriff Hall's positive attitude toward the public was reflected in his men and was recognized by the citizens of Broward who re-elected him to office in 1952.
 The courtesy and respect exemplified by his administration became standards that live on today.

 With large areas to be patrolled and only 28 deputies to do it, the department began an expansion.
 During Sheriff Hall's administration, BSO expanded the organization to 50 employees.
 Under the supervision of Sergeant Edward Wagner, a five-man motorcycle team was organized for the sole purpose of traffic enforcement and accident investigation.

 J. A. "Quill" Lloyd took the helm from Amos Hall in January 1957.
-During the four years of Sheriff Lloyd's administration a Public Safety Education division was established and, under the guidance of Sergeant Paul Radcliff, it taught the rules of safety at home and school, and the acceptance of responsibility to the children of Broward County.
+During the four years of Sheriff Lloyd's administration, a Public Safety Education division was established and, under the guidance of Sergeant Paul Radcliff, it taught the rules of safety at home and school and the acceptance of responsibility to the children of Broward County.

 In 1960, former Philadelphia police captain Allen B. Michell was sworn in as sheriff.
-Michell was indicted by a Florida Grand Jury in 1966 which charged him "knowingly, willfully or corruptly" allowing gambling in Broward.
+Michell was indicted by a Florida grand jury in 1966 which charged him "knowingly, willfully or corruptly" allowing gambling in Broward.
 Florida Governor Hayden Burns suspended Michell while criminal proceedings were conducted.
 A Fort Lauderdale insurance executive, Thomas Walker, was appointed to serve as interim sheriff until the 1968 election.
 Sheriff Walker, who further diversified the agency, named Deputy Sam George as the first black member of the homicide and robbery division.
-According to Walker, the agency's black deputies "do just the same job as other employees, and are called upon at times to risk their lives, just like their white fellow officers".
+According to Walker, the agency's black deputies "do just the same job as other employees and are called upon at times to risk their lives, just like their white fellow officers."

-In 1992, voters elected Ron Cochran to serve as Sheriff of Broward County.
+In 1992, voters elected Ron Cochran to serve as sheriff of Broward County.
 Sheriff Cochran's law enforcement career began in 1958 when he joined the Fort Lauderdale Police Department as a patrolman.
-Rising through the ranks of the department, he became the Chief of Police in 1983.
-After retiring from Fort Lauderdale in 1987, Sheriff Cochran returned to public service in 1989 as Chief of the Broward County School Board's Special Investigative Unit.
+Rising through the ranks of the department, he became the chief of police in 1983.
+After retiring from Fort Lauderdale in 1987, Sheriff Cochran returned to public service in 1989 as chief of the Broward County School Board's Special Investigative Unit.

-On January 5, 1993, Ron Cochran was sworn in as sheriff by Florida Attorney General, and former Sheriff, Robert Butterworth.
+On January 5, 1993, Ron Cochran was sworn in as sheriff by Florida attorney general and former sheriff, Robert Butterworth.
 Sheriff Cochran was joined by the county's police chiefs during the ceremony and reiterated a campaign promise that an era of cooperation between all law enforcement agencies would prevail during his term of office.
-As Sheriff, Cochran introduced the idea of community policing, with the belief that we had to move "off the idea that you can solve all of the world's problems by tossing people in jail."
+As sheriff, Cochran introduced the idea of community policing with the belief that we had to move "off the idea that you can solve all of the world's problems by tossing people in jail."

-Sheriff Cochran was re-elected to a second term in November of 1996, then in early 1997 he was diagnosed with cancer.
+Sheriff Cochran was re-elected to a second term in November of 1996, then in early 1997, he was diagnosed with cancer.
 After battling the disease for nine months, he succumbed on September 5, 1997.
 On November 17, 1997, the county public safety building was renamed the Ron Cochran Public Safety Complex in his honor.

-Florida Governor Lawton Chiles called upon State Senator Ken Jenne to serve as sheriff and he took the oath of office on January 20, 1998.
+Florida Governor Lawton Chiles called upon State Senator Ken Jenne to serve as sheriff, and he took the oath of office on January 20, 1998.
 A state legislator from Broward County for nearly 20 years, Sheriff Jenne had also served as a county commissioner and assistant state attorney.
-He embraced the role of sheriff, visiting all districts, departments, and facilities and immersing himself in the job of running Broward's largest law enforcement agency.
-Sheriff Jenne pledged that the BSO would be a positive force in every aspect of community life, saying that the first priority would always be protecting the people and fighting crime.
+He embraced the role of sheriff, visiting all districts, departments and facilities and immersing himself in the job of running Broward's largest law enforcement agency.
+Sheriff Jenne pledged that BSO would be a positive force in every aspect of community life, saying that the first priority would always be protecting the people and fighting crime.